 quality cat food as well as food and water dishes

-supplies brush, claw clippers, etc.
+supplies – brush, claw clippers, etc.

 posts of varying textures and design

-factor to consider is that vet care is generally more expensive
+factor to consider is that vet care is generally more expensive for

-good at hiding illness, though, so it is very important that your cat be examined by a
+illness, though, so it is very important that your cat be examined by a

 vet each year in order to detect disease early and improve chances for

 recovery with treatment.
 Once the signs of illness become visible to

 you, it may be too late.

-Kittens generally require more initial visits to the veterinarian
+Kittens generally require more initial visits to the veterinarian than

-immune systems and are more likely than adult cats to get sick.
+and are more likely than adult cats to get sick.

-Young kittens need three distemper shots, each 3-4 weeks apart,
+Young kittens need three distemper shots, each 3-4 weeks apart, and

-your new pet kittens spayed or neutered before reaching sexual maturity have a significantly
+spayed or neutered before reaching sexual maturity have a significantly

 lower risk of dying from reproductive cancer.
 Spaying or neutering your

 pet is the single most effective method to help avoid the development

 of hormone driven behavior problems.

 your house adequately prepared?

 balls, curtain cords, poisons and shopping bags with handles.
 Also, be

 sure to make yourself aware of which household plants may be poisonous

-Until you are familiar with your new pet's habits, you will need
+Until you are familiar with your new pet's habits, you will need to

 As you can see, the decision to adopt a cat or kitten should not be

 taken lightly.
 There are many important factors that should be

-considered when you are thinking about bring a new furry friend
+considered when you are thinking about bring a new furry friend into

-responsible thing by providing a life long home to a cat who, in turn, will be your
+thing by providing a life long home to a cat who, in turn, will be your

 devoted companion for many years to come.